statusdothealth/external-brand-guide/README.md

 ## Trademark and Legal Information

-Status.Health® is a registered trademark of STD Verify®, SPC.
-The software, design, and all content associated with Status.Health are patent-pending, proprietary, and protected by copyright law.
+status.health® is a registered trademark of STD Verify®, SPC.
+The software, design, and all content associated with status.health are patent-pending, proprietary, and protected by copyright law.

 ### Trademark Requirements